Flow Festival: 2018

 The 2018 edition of Flow was held from 10 to 12 August.
 The 2018 festival was headlined by Patti Smith, Arctic Monkeys and Kendrick Lamar.

 2019

 The 2019 Flow Festival took place on the 9 to 11 August 2019.
-The lineup included The Cure, Tame Impala, Robyn, Modeselektor and Mitski.
+The line-up included The Cure, Tame Impala, Robyn, Modeselektor and Mitski.

 2020

-Flow Festival 2020 was cancelled due COVID-19 pandemic.
+Flow Festival 2020 was cancelled due to the COVID-19 pandemic.

 2021

-Flow Festival 2021 was cancelled due COVID-19 pandemic.
+Flow Festival 2021 went online due to the COVID-19 pandemic.

+2022

+The 2022 Flow Festival took place 12 to 14 August 2022.
+The line-up included Gorillaz, Florence + The Machine, Burna Boy, Sigrid and Freddie Gibbs.

+2023

+The 2023 Flow Festival took place 11 to 13 August 2023.
+Lineup included Blur, Kaytranada, Lorde, Pusha T and Tove Lo.

+2024

+The 2024 Flow Festival took place from 9th to 11th of August 2024.
+The line-up consisted of Fred again.., Halsey, Pulp, Janelle Monáe, Raye, The Smile, and more.

+2025

+The 2025 edition of Flow Festival was held from 8th to 10th of August 2025.
+Headlining each of the three nights respectively were FKA Twigs, Burna Boy, and Charli XCX.
+Supporting international acts included Air, Little Simz, Lola Young, Kneecap, and Fontaines D.C.
+The festival drew praise from the American magazine Rolling Stone.
+In the review some of the local acts were also highlighted, those being rappers Turisti and Sexmane.

 Awards

 Flow Festival has been awarded the Music & Media Finland Best Festival award four times in 2009, 2010, 2011 and 2013.

 In 2013, Flow Festival was also nominated as "Best Medium-Sized Festival" at the European Festivals Awards.